kimpettersen/angular-node-cv/README.md

 * Give me a job offer!
-* Perform a GET request to the APU (There's list of things I want to do in the API)
+* Perform a GET request to the API (There's list of things I want to do in the API)
 * Look through the code
 * Give me a code review or any type of feedback